johnny-vo/image-proc-binder/README.md

 ### Setup Conda Environment
 1. Clone this repository either via `git clone` or downloading this Repo as zip-file
 2. Open up Terminal (macOS) or Anaconda Prompt (Windows) and change Directory to the cloned Repo
-3. Paste `conda env create -f environment.yml` into the Shell Prompt to create the environment
+3. Paste `conda env create -f environment.yml` into the Shell Prompt to create the Environment
-4. After Installation to activate the Environment paste `conda activate image-proc
+4. Install ipykernel into Conda with `conda install -c anaconda ipykernel`
+5. After Installation of ipykernel type `python -m ipykernel install --user --name=image-proc` into the Shell Prompt